 - Roll-over repayments

-- Worry about the APR% – look at the absolute cost of repaying
+- Worry about the APR% – look at the total cost of repayment

-For detailed answers to any questions you may have you should check out our FAQ section.
+If you have questions about payday loans make sure you check out our FAQ section.
 Here we cover all the main issues that you are likely to be wanting to find out about.
-Otherwise you can apply now for your loan.

 The Early Days